sagemath/trac_to_gh/Issue 4106.md

 # Issue 4106: error coercing symbolic variable into polynomial ring modulo 4 (but not mod 3)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4106

 Original creator: was